 - 1. Readiness Directly tied to the guiding principle, "Mission first, people always," our high state of readiness will give our organizations the opportunity to compete for and acquire new and emerging missions as well as supporting domestic operations. - 2.
 Care for Members and Families This must be at the forefront of all we do.
 By taking care of our member's needs, they will stay focused on the mission.
 Moreover, care for each other through a strong battle buddy/wingman concept will further enhance our ability to remain a resilient force. - 3.
-Diversity an essential initiative to our current and future success.
-We must attract, recruit, develop, promote and retain diverse Airmen and Soldiers to win the competition for talent. - 4.
+Diversity and Inclusion We must ensure an inclusive and diverse working environment as we attract, recruit, develop, promote and retain our Airmen to win the competition for talent.
+This is essential to our current and future success. - 4.
 Community We need members to be a positive image within their circle of influence and not only be known as a member of the community, but also as a member of the military who is part of "our community."